meek2100/gitwatch/CONTRIBUTING.md

    errors.
 If it fails, fix the errors and run `git commit` again.

 5. **Open a Pull Request:** Push your branch to GitHub and open a Pull Request against the `master` branch.
-The `CHANGELOG.md` will be updated automatically when your PR is merged.

 Thank you for contributing!